 Types of Padlocks

-Body: The solid part of the padlock that contains the locking mechanism
+Body: The solid part of the padlock that contains the locking mechanism.

-Locking mechanism/cylinder: Locks usually have a keyway where the key is inserted, or they may use a type of rotary mechanism or dial
+Locking mechanism/cylinder: Locks usually have a keyway where the key is inserted.
+Or they may use a type of rotary mechanism or dial.

-- Hardened steel shackle
+- Hardened steel shackle for cut resistance

-- Shrouded shackle
+- Shrouded shackle to protect against cutting and prying

 - Pick-resistant key cylinder